1987-1993: The 16-bit Era

 Main controller(s): TurboPad Controller

-Other peripherals: Turbo Grafx-CD, Turbo Tap, TurboStick, Super System Card, TurboBooster, TurboBooster Plus
+Turbo Grafx-CD, Turbo Tap, TurboStick, Super System Card, TurboBooster, TurboBooster Plus

 The Turbo Grafx-16 was NEC’s first and most significant foray into the home console market.
-It may have had the edge in graphics in Japan for the better part of the first year of existence in Japan, but it never garnered proper third party support.
+It may have had the edge in graphics in Japan for the better part of the first year of existence in Japan, but it never garnered proper third-party support.
 The Sega Genesis beat it to American store shelves by two weeks, dooming any advantage it may have had.

-- 1988, October 29 (JP): Mega Drive
+• 1988, October 29 (JP): Mega Drive

 1989, August 14 (NA): Genesis